 2. If you have benefited from a hearing loop in the past– ask for them when you experience hearing difficulty.

 Click here for an advocacy card.
 Click here for a list of suggestions for audiologists on how to advocate for hearing loops.
 Click here for a list of suggestions for consumers on how to advocate for hearing loops.
 Watch a captioned webinar on how to foster hearing loops in a community: https://www.youtube.com/watch?v=AzaBalW57q4&feature=youtu.be

 Share stories of how others have benefited from hearing loops.
-Click here for an article on hearing loops in Wisconsin Women magazine (January 2011).
+Click here for an article on hearing loops in Wisconsin Women magazine.

-It is our opinion that nothing will change unless you, the person who is having difficulty hearing, stands up, complains and explains when they are having a problem.
+It is our opinion that nothing will change unless you, the person who is having difficulty hearing, stands up, complains and explains when you are having a problem.
 Do not “get by” or think that nothing can be done if you have difficulty hearing in a public place.
-If a microphone is used in this particular place but the acoustics are poor a hearing loop may be of great help to you.
-To get to this “Brave New Looped World” or a Fox Valley where hearing loops are common, people have to learn to speak up when there is a problem.
+If a microphone is used in a place with poor acoustics, a hearing loop may be of great help to you.
+To get to this “Brave New Looped World” where hearing loops are common, people must speak up.
 Print the advocacy card, carry it in your pocket.
 Give it to those businesses where you have problems hearing.
-Send us a self addressed stamped envelope and we will send you the 10 advocacy cards free of charge.
+Email me if you would like help: email@example.com

 3. Report problems with any hearing loop to us